-17. Peer on peer/child on child abuse
+17. Child-on-child abuse

-It is important that school and college can recognise that children are capable of abusing their peers, and that this abuse can include bullying, physical abuse, sexting, initiation/hazing, upskirting, sexual violence and harassment.
-The school's values, ethos and behaviour policies provide the platform for staff and students to clearly recognise that abuse is abuse and it should never be tolerated or diminished in significance.
-It should be recognised that there is a gendered nature to peer on peer abuse i.e. that it is more likely that girls will be victims and boys' perpetrators.
+It is important that school and college can recognise that children are capable of abusing their peers, and that this abuse can include bullying, physical abuse, sexting, initiation/ hazing, upskirting, sexual violence and harassment.
+The school's values, ethos and behaviour policies provide the platform for staff We have a zero tolerance approach to sexual and students to clearly recognise that abuse is abuse and it should never be tolerated or diminished in significance.